emx0r/PT_PHELPER/README.md

 **!
 Never put your custom PAIR.properties settings below "PT_PHELPER@MK" string.
 It is an eyecatcher used by the script to find the location where to write the data !**

+**Instructions for pt_phelper.sh script - to use telegram-cli for ignoring newly listed coins on a exchange:**

+- Install or compile [telegram-cli](https://github.com/vysheng/tg) for your OS distribution
+- Run the telegram-cli under the user who will run the pt_phelper.sh script and join [Coin listing](https://t.me/coin_listing) channel
+- Update tgPath variable in the script to point to telegram-cli bin
+- when running a script use 4th argument to specify for how many days you want to ignore the coin.
+  0 disables this feature.

+  `*/5     *       *       *       * /var/scripts/pairs_helper.sh BITTREX 15 15 7`

 ### Requirements

 Bourne Shell & curl